-Organized in 2011, Docomomo US/Greater Philadelphia advocates for modern sites, buildings, neighborhoods and landscapes.
-In addition to offering several events each year, the group works on preservation advocacy for modern buildings in the Greater Philadelphia region, holds events and activities for members, volunteers, and others interested in modern architecture and design.
+Organized in 2011, Docomomo US/Greater Philadelphia stimulates interest in and educates the public, and advocates for modern sites, buildings, neighborhoods and landscapes in our region.
+In addition to offering several events each year, the group is dedicated to preservation advocacy for modern buildings in the Greater Philadelphia region, holds events and activities for members, volunteers, and others interested in modern architecture and design.

-The Greater Philadelphia area is richly diverse in building types of modernism, from modernist landmarks like the PSFS Building, Richards Medical Research Laboratories at the University of Pennsylvania, to important buildings by leading modern architects like George Howe, William Lescaze, Frank Lloyd Wright, George Nakashima, Richard Neutra, Thaddeus Longstreth, I.M.
-Pei, Louis Kahn, Oscar Stonorov, Norman Rice, Mitchell/Giurgola, and Vincent Kling among others.
+The Greater Philadelphia area boasts a rich diversity of modern buildings from a corporate icon like the PSFS Building to a pioneering design like the Richards Medical Research Laboratories at the University of Pennsylvania.
+Other important buildings in Greater Philadelphia include those by such leading modern architects such as Louis Kahn, Frank Lloyd Wright, George Nakashima, Richard Neutra, Mitchell/Giurgola, Thaddeus Longstreth, I.M.
+Pei, Oscar Stonorov, Norman Rice, Pietro Belluschi, and Vincent Kling, among others.